The legendary Soda Boxed Cake Mix Hack — just two ingredients and you’re ready to celebrate!

 ^^^ I painted his shirt myself, using a design I created in Illustrator and this tutorial.
 I really enjoy making these fun freezer paper shirts!

 This year we hosted his party at MOD Pizza.
-We’ve loved MOD for a long time, but just recently they started offering Daiya and I’m in love (note that they do put cheese in their red sauce, so we stick to BBQ or their Balsamic Fig glaze).
+We’ve loved MOD for a long time, but just recently they started offering Daiya and I’m in love (check out their allergy menu).
 Their concept is Made On Demand pizzas for a flat rate—all you can eat toppings for $7 and some change.
 And they have mini mods too for about $5.
 We treated each child to a mini pizza of their choice, and parents were able to purchase whatever they wanted for themselves.

-Keeping with my simple theme—I made the cupcakes using the boxed cake mix + soda cake concept.
+Keeping with my simple theme—I made the cupcakes using the soda boxed cake mix.
 Have you heard of it?
 Essentially you take an accidentally vegan cake mix, stir in a 12 ounce can of soda, and bake as directed.
 The carbonation of the soda gives the cake the rise it needs, no oil or eggs required.
 It just couldn’t be easier!

 David is beyond obsessed with space right now so I decorated the cupcakes to look like little solar systems.
 We made lemon flavored cake and put blueberries in the mix to make the cakes themselves look a bit like the swirly night sky—not sure if the look came through but they tasted delicious!